analyticalmonk/Rperform/README.md

 `Rperform` is a package that allows R developers to track quantitative performance metrics of their code.
 It helps to provide changes in a package’s performance metrics related to runtime and memory.
 It is used to access performance metrics over different git versions and across git branches.
 It can also be integrated with `Travis-CI` for performance testing during Travis builds by making changes to the repo's `.travis.yml` file.
 It can prove to be particularly useful while measuring the possible changes which can be introduced by a pull request (PR).

 _The project was initiated as a part of the [Google Summer of Code 2015](https://github.com/rstats-gsoc/gsoc2015/wiki/Test-timings-on-Travis) program and the [Google Summer of Code 2016](https://github.com/rstats-gsoc/gsoc2016/wiki/Rperform:-Performance-analysis-of-R-package-code) program.
-It was accepted into the [Google Summer of Code 2022](https://github.com/rstats-gsoc/gsoc2022/wiki/Rperform)_
+It was accepted into the [Google Summer of Code 2022](https://github.com/rstats-gsoc/gsoc2022/wiki/Rperform) program_